YonatanBalassiano/facebookClone/README.md

 8. Profile page - post posts directly from profile page
 9. Friends' system – see only the posts of your friends
 10. Search user system for searching after other users, and be able to get friends with them from the search page
+11. Inbox page and chat between 2 users.

 # To be added in the next versions
 1. Friends' system upgarde - requests
 2.	upload a new profile and cover image
 3. Notification of new comments and likes
-4. Live chat between users
+4. Chat upgrade - make it live using Socket.IO
 5.  and password recovery

 <!--